dblanchardDev/WAB-FloatingTheme2/README.md

 This is an excellent theme for developers looking for a starting point in building their own themes as the code has been stripped down to a minimum and is well commented.

+> 🛑 **Deprecated**
+> As ArcGIS Web AppBuilder is being deprecated, so is this theme.
+Consider migrating to ArcGIS Experience Builder.

 ### Using the Theme

 To use this theme, you must have a copy of [Web AppBuilder for ArcGIS – Developer Edition](https://developers.arcgis.com/web-appbuilder/) (does not work with ArcGIS Online of Portal for ArcGIS).
 You must also have an [ArcGIS Online Organizational Account](http://www.esri.com/software/arcgis/arcgisonline/).